Q & A Library

 For the light-sensitive, the simplest way to avoid problems is to stay out of the sun, particularly from about 10 a.m. to 2 p.m., from April through September to avoid sun poisoning.
 When you can't avoid the sun, be sure to use a sunblock with an SPF of 15 or higher.
 Apply it at least 20 minutes before you go outdoors, and remember to take it with you and put more on: use about an ounce each time and be sure to reapply every two hours.

-When you do develop a reaction to the sun, I suggest using topical aloe vera to soothe your skin.
+When you do develop a reaction to the sun, I suggest using topical aloe vera as a treatment for sun poisoning and to soothe your skin.
 You also might take an herbal anti-inflammatory and fish oil (2-3 grams a day) as an additional means of minimizing inflammation.
 I also recommend following my anti-inflammatory diet.
 And you might try hypnotherapy, which can be very effective in treating skin conditions and may help change your reaction to sunlight.

 Andrew Weil, M.D.